alphagov/accessibility-monitoring-platform/README.md

 make int_test
 ```

-The make command will emulate the production stack with docker-compose and will then simulate the actions of a user.
+The make command will emulate the production stack with docker-compose and will then simulate the actions of a user using cypress.

+To run these tests interactively in the local sandbox:

+1. `python manage.py init_int_test_data`
+1. `cd stack_tests/integration_tests`
+1. `npx cypress open`

 Ensure your tests work with `make int_test` before creating a pull request.